zwcolin/zwcolin.github.io/_pages/about.md

 ## 🎓 Current Academic Interests

-* 🎵 Music Information Retrieval, Generative Models in Audio and Music
+* 🎵 Generative Models in Audio and Music
 * 📚 NLP Applications
 * 📌 Meta Learning
+* 🔧 ML Optimization

 I'm working on a research project in GAN-based audio/music generation at CREL Lab, Calit2 (Collaborated with Vignesh Gokul under Prof. Shlomo Dubnov.
-Currently we're experimenting  with the model and preparing for ICML 2021).
-I'm also **open** to more research opportunities **including but not limited to** the above areas.

-## 👑	Goals

-Becoming an industrial leader in deep generative music with my experience in both deep learning and music composition and production.
+I'm currently **no longer open** to more research opportunities for spring and early summer.
+However, feel free to reach out to me for any inquiries!